invoiceninja/invoiceninja/docs/introduction.rst

 ..
 TIP:: If you are being paid in a range of currencies, the three data boxes on your dashboard will display the relevant amounts in all currencies.

+Chart
+Below the three main data boxes, you'll see a chart presenting your invoicing data in an easy-to-understand graphical format.
+The data presented in the chart will be based upon the filters you select.
+Let's check out how the filters work.

+Filter
+""""""

+The Dashboard page gives you a summary overview of your invoicing activity – and the filter option enables you to control exactly what data you are seeing.
+There are three filter options:

+1. Currency: If you are working in various currencies, you can filter according to each currency to view your invoicing activity in only that currency.
+2. Day/Week/Month: For an overview of the past day, week or month, select the time period you prefer.
+3. Custom dates: Select any time period you want by filtering according to dates.
+Click on the custom date field, and you'll see a drop down menu with a range of pre-set options, such as "Last month", "This year", etc. To create a custom time frame, select "Custom range", choose your dates and click Apply.

+When you apply the filter, the data presented in the boxes and chart will update automatically.

-Below the three main data boxes, there are four ‘windows’ summarizing different aspects of your invoicing activity.
+Below the chart, there are four ‘windows’ summarizing different aspects of your invoicing activity.

-Window 1: Notifications
+Window 1: Activity
 """""""""""""""""""""""

-The Notifications list is incredibly useful as it presents an up-to-date, action-packed summary of what is happening across your entire invoicing account.
+The Activity list is incredibly useful as it presents an up-to-date, action-packed summary of what is happening across your entire invoicing account.
 Every action taken, whether by you or by one of your clients, is listed in chronological order, together with the date the action occurred.
 The list is updated in real time, with more recent actions showing first, so you get a minute-to-minute understanding of your invoicing activity.

-The Notifications list includes all possible actions occurring within your Invoice Ninja account, including:
+The Activity list includes all possible actions occurring within your Invoice Ninja account, including:

 - Creating an invoice
 - Sending an invoice